RicoJia/ricojia.github.io/_posts/2023/2023-01-05-cpp-virtual.markdown

 <figcaption><a href="https://pabloariasal.github.io/2017/06/10/understanding-virtual-tables/">Source: Pablo Arias</a></figcaption>
 </p>

-By declaring a function `virtual` in base class, one can provide `overrride` functions in subclasses if necessary.
+By declaring a function `virtual` in base class, one should provide `overrride` functions in subclasses if they want to apply polymorphism on the function.
 One example is:

 ```cpp
 #include <iostream>